ShriFunnyGuy/Realtime-Stock-Price-API-with-SignalR/README.md

 Troubleshooting
 - CORS with credentials: If the browser says Access-Control-Allow-Origin must not be *, ensure Program.cs uses WithOrigins(...) and AllowCredentials(), and your UI uses the exact origin listed.
-- ìNo client method ëReceivedStockPriceUpdateíî: Register connection.on("ReceivedStockPriceUpdate", ...) before connection.start().
+- ‚ÄúNo client method ‚ÄòReceivedStockPriceUpdate‚Äô‚Äù: Register connection.on("ReceivedStockPriceUpdate", ...) before connection.start().
 - DB/table not found: Ensure your connection string is correct.
 DatabaseInitializer runs at startup to create the DB/table if missing.
 - Groups reset on reconnect: Re-subscribe to tickers after reconnect (SignalR drops group membership).